 It’s a homemade protein powder recipe, and it gets an estimated 2,000 visits from Google every month.
 That happens because it ranks for keywords like this…

 … where Google shows videos in the search results:

 If you want more views on YouTube, then targeting keywords with search volume is crucial.

 How do we know?
-In early-2019, we launched a series of product-related videos for our Marketing with Ahrefs course.
+In early-2019, we launched a series of product-related videos for our former Marketing with Ahrefs course.
 None of these were optimized around keywords with search volume.
 As such, they didn’t perform well from an organic search perspective.

 But here’s what happened to our views after we started taking a keyword-focused approach to our channel:

 So, use the tools in this post to your advantage and find relevant keywords people are searching for, then create videos around them.

 Did we miss any cool YouTube keyword tools?
 Give me a shout in the comments or on Twitter.